covid19tester/COVID-19Proj/README.md

 ### Aaron Cortez
 ### My Senior Project
-COVID-19 website using the COVID-19 data API as well as Node.js application with express, mongodb, and D3.js
+COVID-19 website using the COVID-19 data API as well as Node.js application with Express, MongoDB, and D3.js
 ### Deployed using Heroku